apache/mxnet/docs/tutorials/control_flow/ControlFlowTutorial.md

 ## cond
-`cond` is defined with the following signature:
+`cond` defines an if condition.
+It has the following signature:

 ```python
 cond(pred, then_func, else_func, name)